-So after a glorious sunrise over the water drinking coffee watching the shags cruise around I finally made a start on the hill behind Freds, there’s a reasonable patch of hill work to be attained before dropping down into that Freshwater Plain, ie, the notorious swamp where the water is actually some distance from the idea of “fresh”.
+So after a glorious sunrise over the water drinking coffee watching the shags cruise around I finally made a start on the hill behind Freds.
+There’s a reasonable patch of hill work to be attained before dropping down into that Freshwater Plain, ie, the notorious swamp where the water is actually some distance from the idea of “fresh”.

-The track as stated little used, maybe ten or so parties through there a year, a joy to walk through the rimu/rata forest that has now become exceedingly familiar these last two weeks but plenty of moss and crown fern, no highway this.
+The track as stated is little used, maybe ten or so parties through there a year, a joy to walk through the rimu/rata forest that has now become exceedingly familiar these last two weeks but plenty of moss and crown fern, no highway this.

 It’s almost as if travellers wear moccasins, that’s at least in the forest bit.

 Then you hit the swampy plain, remember there’s been some massive deluge two nights ago but with the low ebb of the high tides at this time of the cycle the worst of the flooding, if it ever existed, is mostly drained.
 There’s a start on some boardwalks from maybe ten years ago but with the lack of founding material these are generally driven into the swamp with 6 inches of water over.
 Even after the Tolson River swingbridge crossing spirits are high and feet are dry but eventually all that comes to an end with a series of crossings of, err, damp ground.
-There’s white pole markers to remind where the track veers conceptually but I suspect the straight-through, follow-the-markers route with wide gaps, ie, often 5 m+ of brown vegetationlessness, is a bottomless abyss where I just do not wish to venture.
+There are white pole markers to remind me where the track veers conceptually but I suspect the straight-through, follow-the-markers route with wide gaps, ie, often 5 m+ of brown vegetationlessness, is a bottomless abyss where I just do not wish to venture.

-Just when I was starting to look for a map to work out how much more wading might be required the answer offered itself: none, that was the boat landing, the swingbridge, the hut.
+Just when I was starting to look for a map to work out how much more wading might be required the answer offered itself: none.
+That was the boat landing, the swingbridge, the hut.

 From the top the view is of Mt Anglem/Hananui now with a dusting of snow, round where I walked at Big Hellfire, some sand dunes at Mason Bay, not so distant, the cloudless Mt Rakeahua, I can make out the radio tower, just, and, even the vicinity of Freds Camp, well, the water of Patterson Inlet.
-And down below plenty of small lakes scattered reflecting the light, they go on a bit in the low lying centre of the island.
+And down below plenty of small lakes scattered reflecting the light, they go on a bit in the low-lying centre of the island.

-The bonus on the way down is to spot a kākā, a large native parrot, must be close to being endangered these days with its bright orange splashes on their belly and strangely silver head feathers in this late afternoon light.
+The bonus on the way down is to spot a kākā, a large native parrot, must be close to being endangered these days with its bright orange splashes on its belly and strangely silver head feathers in this late afternoon light.